 We can learn from Feldman, Lazo and Wells that businesses that own their products are much more valuable in the eyes of an acquirer.
 The trio understood that any savvy investor would be unlikely to make an offer on a business reselling a product, instead they would prefer to go straight to the source.
 That’s what makes these entrepreneurs Value Builders.

-Your Action Plan to Build Company Value:
+Your Action Plan to Creating Company Value:

 Value Builders don’t wait to take ownership.
 They own their products or services from the outset.
 And they do that by following one of two strategies.